Hood River County

 Offer new hands and more help when emergency services are overwhelmed.

-Hood River County Public Health is the lead agency on the COVID response locally.
-Public Health manages the health system’s response to this emergency.
+Hood River County Public Health is the lead agency on the COVID response locally for our

-Hood River County Sheriff's Office of Emergency Management activated the Hood River County EOC (Emergency Operations Center) March 12 to support our vital local partnership of agencies and
+Hood River County Sheriff's Office of Emergency Management activates the Hood River County EOC (Emergency Operations Center) as needed when emergency services are overwhelmed in disasters and large scale emergencies.

 WHERE ARE WE NOW?

 WILDFIRE SEASON AND COVID